GreatOldOne/CMWTKP/README.md

 ## Dependencies ##

-1. Chivalry: Medieval Warfare
-2. Chivalry: Medieval Warfare Beta
+1. Chivalry: Medieval Warfare Beta

 ## Contributing or using this code base ##